Welcome to Hertfordshire Walker

 Great Gaddesden bridleway 10 mentioned in point 4

-This is an excellent walk which mixes woodland, hills, valleys, cute hamlets, and open views across the undulating Hertfordshire countryside.
-It starts and ends at a pub that serves lovely food and superb beer.
+This walk mixes woodland, hills, valleys, cute hamlets, and open views across the undulating Hertfordshire countryside.
+It starts and ends at a pub.
 The route passes through Frithsden Beeches.
 Be prepared for several ups and downs; you need to be able to climb hills for this walk.
 And it can be muddy in places, so if you are worried about slipping you might want to take a stick.
+The walk crosses a golf course.

 Directions